UCL-EO/geog0111/docs/017_Functions.md

     Help on function full_name in module __main__:

     full_name(name_list)
-        purpose:
         generate a name string from list of strings

         inputs:
         - name_list : list of names